 Mr. Steiner will join the Metropolitan Opera Chorus for productions of Verdi's Aida, Wagner's Götterdämmerung, Saint-Saëns's Samson et Dalila, and Boito's Mefistofele during the 2018/2019 season.
 In July he will perform excerpts from Bernstein's West Side Story as Tony with the Newport Music Festival.

-Mr. Steiner is currently singing with the Metropolitan Opera Chorus in productions of Puccini's Turandot, Wagner's Parsifal, Verdi's Requiem, and Mascagni's Cavalleria rusticana.
-He will return to Salt Marsh Opera in October as Don Ottavio in Mozart's Don Giovanni.
+In 2017, he performed with the Metropolitan Opera Chorus in productions of Puccini's Turandot, Wagner's Parsifal, Verdi's Requiem, and Mascagni's Cavalleria rusticana.
+He returned to Salt Marsh Opera in the fall to make his role debut as Don Ottavio in Mozart's Don Giovanni.

 In 2016, he returned to Des Moines Metro Opera as an apprentice artist for the company's 44th festival season, covering Older Galileo in Glass's Galileo Galilei.
 He made his Opera Santa Barbara debut as Gherardo in Puccini's Gianni Schicchi, as well as serving as a cover for Rinuccio.
 Additionally, he covered the role of Nemorino in Donizetti's L'elisir d'amore.
 While in California, he was one of four Pasadena Opera Guild Young Artist Award Winners for the 2016 season.

 In 2015, Mr. Steiner made his company debut as Harry in Puccini's La fanciulla del West.
 He began the 2015 season touring Iowa as Ramiro and Ernesto in Opera Iowa's productions of Rossini's La Cenerentola and Davies's Billy Goats Gruff, respectively.
 In May he revisited the role of Tamino in Salt Marsh Opera's production of Mozart's Die Zauberflöte.